 Woodhaven Elderly Housing is located in Sherborn, MA and is currently served by two bedrock wells, one for each of the buildings.
 A third well is flushed routinely and is available for emergency usage.
 All of the wells are within 100 feet of the building it serves.
 Each well is more than 400 feet deep and the most productive of the wells delivers up to six gallons per minute.
-The town has passed a water protection bylaw restricting activities within 400 feet of each activities It's Their Legacy of the wells that may threaten the water purity.
+The town has passed a water protection bylaw restricting activities within 400 feet of each of the wells that may threaten the water purity.